manta-innovations/manta-innovations.github.io/_posts/published/2020-05-23-what-is-mlops.md

 ### What is MLOps? - AWS Online Summit Series

-Having originally come from a Data Science and ML background, before focusing on Cloud implementations and Serverless, I was interested in AWS AI Specialist Solutions Architect Julian Bright’s talk on Machine learning ops: DevOps for data science.
+Having originally come from a Data Science and ML background, before focusing on Cloud implementations and Serverless, I was interested in AWS AI Specialist Solutions Architect *Julian Bright’s talk on Machine learning ops: DevOps for data science*.

 ### Ops, Ops, Ops